grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/get-started.md

 queryString="current-package-manager"
 />

 If you want to start a specific version of Grafana, you can do that by specifying the `GRAFANA_VERSION` environment variable.
+For example:

 ```bash
 GRAFANA_VERSION=10.1.6 npm run server